 T-STEM Webinar Series

-In the fall of 2021, the NNTW hosted two Transportation STEM webinars focused on student career pathways that lead to employment as a transportation industry professional.
-Presented to students and faculty of K-12 institutions, these webinars offer academic and career-path perspective from diverse panels of community college, technical school, and university students, with the goal of engaging the audience around the possibilities and opportunities that a career in the transportation sector can offer.
+During the 2021-2022 Academic year, the NNTW hosted six Transportation STEM webinars focused on student career pathways that lead to employment as a transportation industry professional.
+Presented to students and faculty of K-12 institutions, these webinars offer academic and career-path perspective from diverse panels of professionals, faculty, and community college, technical school, and university students, with the goal of engaging the audience around the possibilities and opportunities that a career in the transportation sector can offer.

 For more information on this NNTW initiative or to contribute to this discussion, please contact:

 Dr. Stephanie Ivey, Director of the Southeast Transportation Workforce Center (firstname.lastname@example.org)

 To join an ITS Academic Working Group focused on extending educational activities into secondary settings and building robust career pathways that lead to post-secondary study, job training, and/or employment, please contact:

 Glenn McRae, Director of the Northeast Transportation Workforce Center (email@example.com)